Help@Hand Project Dashboard

 Take a moment and see testimonials from participants on how they benefited from the Help@Hand project.
 Then learn about what it takes to serve a community with an innovative idea.

-We’re more than halfway through the journey of learning how to increase access to mental health care to those in need.
-Help@Hand is a $75.2 million dollar innovation project that is funded as a result of Proposition 63 and the Mental Health Services Act (MHSA).
-This timeline shows funding held by CalMHSA for city/county and collaborative spending on innovation projects to:
+Help@Hand is a $75.2 million dollar innovation project that was funded as a result of Proposition 63 and the Mental Health Services Act (MHSA).
+This timeline shows the start dates of counties/cities and key program milestones along with the publication of evaluation reports.
+Collaborative funding for innovation projects was used to:

 Summary of Implementations